-Want to feed your family healthy, home-cooked meals but find yourself at a loss as to what to make?
+Want to feed your family healthy, home-cooked meals but find yourself at a loss for a meal plan?
 Tired of making shopping lists?
-We’ve got you covered.
+I gotcha covered with this free weekly meal plan!

 The “life as MOM” can be filled with joys, challenges, and everything in between.
 One of our greatest blessings and responsibilities as mothers and caregivers is to provide good, nourishing meals to our families.

 The more I read, the more I’m convinced that we, as a culture of people who care, need to take ownership of what goes in our mouths.
 How we eat (healthy or not) effects how we live.

 Eating meals at home with our spouses and children is a great way to fellowship together and develop relationships as well as customize our families’ meals and diets, not to mention save money!

 Food shouldn’t be complicated.
 Yet sometimes it is.
 I want this feed-your-kids-good-food-gig to be easy for me and for you because it is such a wonderful cause!